Sinharaja Forest Reserve

 Sinharaja Forest Reserve is a forest reserve and a biodiversity hotspot in Sri Lanka.
 It is of international significance and has been designated a Biosphere Reserve and World Heritage Site by UNESCO.

 According to International Union for Conservation of Nature (IUCN), Sinharaja is the country's last viable area of primary tropical rainforest.
-More than 60% of the trees are endemic and many of them are considered rare.
+Over 60% of the trees are endemic, many of them considered rare.
 50% of Sri Lankan's endemics species of animals (especially butterfly, amphibians, birds, snakes and fish species).
 It is home to 95% endemic birds.

 The hilly virgin rainforest, part of the Sri Lanka lowland rain forests ecoregion, was saved from the worst of commercial logging by its inaccessibility, and was designated a World Biosphere Reserve in 1978 and a World Heritage Site in 1988.

 Because of the dense vegetation, wildlife is not as easily seen as at dry-zone national parks such as Yala.
-There are about 3 elephants, and 15 or so leopards.
 The most common larger mammal is the endemic purple-faced langur.

-Birds tend to move in mixed feeding flocks, invariably led by the fearless Sri Lanka crested drongo and the noisy orange-billed babbler.
+Birds tend to move in mixed feeding flocks, invariably led by the fearless Sri Lanka drongo and the noisy orange-billed babbler.
 Of Sri Lanka's 26 endemic birds, the 20 rainforest species all occur here, including the elusive red-faced malkoha, green-billed coucal and Sri Lanka blue magpie.

-Reptiles include the endemic green pit viper and hump-nosed vipers, and there are a large variety of amphibians, especially tree frogs.
+Reptiles include the endemic green pit viper and hump-nosed viper, and there are a large variety of amphibians, especially tree frogs.
 Invertebrates include the endemic Sri Lankan birdwing butterfly and leeches.

 Etymology

-Surrounded in dense fog, the dangerous, dark and mysterious Sinharaja forest is steeped in deep legend and mystery.
+Surrounded in dense fog, the dark and mysterious Sinharaja forest is steeped in deep legend and mystery.
 The word Sinharaja means lion- (සිංහ/சிங்கம் sinha) king or kingdom (රාජ/ராஜா raja), and a popular folk legend has it that a legendary lion lived in this protected forest.

 Geography

 Location

-Sinharaja Forest Reserve covers most of the Kalu Ganga basin and a small part of northern Gin Ganga.
+Sinharaja Forest Reserve covers most of the Kalu Ganga basin and a small part of the northern Gin Ganga.
 Most of the forest (60%) is contained within the borders of Rathnapura District.
 The other parts include Galle District with 20% and Kaluthara District with 20%.

 Natural

-The rainforest likely formed during the Jurassic era (from 200 million years to 145 million years ago).
-This forest encompasses an area of 36,000 hectares (88,960 acres/360 km²).
+The rainforest likely formed during the Jurassic period (from 200 million years to 145 million years ago).
+This forest encompasses an area of 36,000 hectares (88,960 acres/360 km2).
 The reserve is only 21 km from east to west, and a maximum of 7 km from north to south, but it is a treasure trove of endemic species, including trees, insects, amphibians, reptiles, birds, and mammals.
-Sinharaja forest vegetation density has been estimated at around 240,000 plants per hectare, the most dense rain forest in Asia.
+Sinharaja forest vegetation density has been estimated at 240,000 plants per hectare, the most dense rain forest in Asia.